devendrad-cuelogic/Zimplistic/README.md

 $ node index.js
 ```

-And point your browser to `http://localhost:3000`.
+And point your browser to links mentioned in Description section, in different tabs.

 ## Description
 The app has three modules , namely :